 The Introduction should describe the question addressed by the report, the relevant background and must state the objective of the research.
 The literature review should be relevant but not detailed.

 The Methods section should describe the research methodology in sufficient detail that others could reasonably be expected to be able to duplicate the work.
 However, if the methodology has been previously published, the appropriate reference should be cited, and a full description is not required.
 The sequences of oligonucleotides, if not previously published, should be provided.
 Novel DNA or protein sequences should be deposited in an appropriate database (eg, Genbank, EMBL, SWISS-PROT), with the accession numbers included in the manuscript (see below).
 Provide suppliers' names for all antibodies used.
 Methods of statistical analysis should be identified and, when appropriate, the basis for their selection stated.
 Statistical software programs used should be cited in the text.
 P values should be expressed to no more than three decimal places.
-Reports in which statistical difference is lacking must provide some indication of the study's power to detect such differences, and this information must be included in the abstract.
-Discussion
+Reports in which statistical difference is lacking must provide some indication of the study's power to detect such differences.

 The Discussion section should be used to critically appraise the implications of the findings and to compare them with those of other studies.
 Repetition of the results section should be avoided.